LINKS

 Japanese on the Move: Life Stories of Transmigration 50 individuals share their experiences of their unique connection to Japan and Australia with personal stories reflecting on what it means to be on the move and at home and to belong to two (or more) countries.

-Japanese Overseas Migration Museum is dedicated to Japanese migration in Yokohama, established by the Japan International Cooperation Agency.
+Japanese Overseas Migration Museum is dedicated to Japanese migration in Yokohama, established by the Japan International Cooperation Agency (JICA).

 The Japan Foundation, Sydney is a Japanese public organization dedicated to promoting cultural and intellectual exchange between Japan and other nations through international cultural exchange projects.